The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection

 \subsection{Gravitational-Wave Detection Probability}

 We calculate the \ac{GW} detection probabilities $p_{\mathrm{det}}$ of \ac{DCO} binaries in our sample that have merged by today ($z=0$).
 We evaluate the source signal-to-noise ratio (S/N) $\rho$ as

-where we set $\rho_0$ to be the optimal S/N of a source with component masses $m_1$ and $m_2$ at redshift $z$, and $\omega$ is a projection factor that depends on the relative angular orientation of the source and the detector~\citep{dominik_double_2015}.
-We approximate $\rho_0$ following \cite{fishbach_does_2018} as
+where $\rho_0$ is the maximal S/N of a face-on, overhead source with component masses $m_1$ and $m_2$ at redshift $z$, and $\omega$ is a projection factor that depends on the relative angular orientation of the source and the detector~\citep{dominik_double_2015}.